Children and young people

 What must be done before I come to SACAT

 You need to lodge an internal review with the DCP before you can come to SACAT.
-Speak to someone in the Department for Children and Young People to find out more.
+Speak to someone in the Department for Child Protection to find out more.

 Once the Department has decided your internal review, you can make your application to SACAT.